JVictoryLiner/Logic_Table_Generators/Basic_Truth_Table/README.md

     3. ¬x → y
     4. ¬i <-> ¬j

-For the mean time it will only process simple propositions ONLY
+This program will only process simple propositions ONLY

-!END OF NOTE

-COMPOUND LOGICAL TABLE GENERATOR IS ON THE WORKS.